Icinga/icinga2/doc/4-monitoring-basics.md

 #### <a id="using-apply-for"></a> Using Apply For Rules

-Next to the standard way of using apply rules there is
+Next to the standard way of using apply rules there is the requirement of generating apply rules objects based on set (array or dictionary).
+That way you'll save quite of a lot of duplicated apply rules by combining them into one generic generating the object name with or without a prefix.

 The sample configuration already ships a detailed example in [hosts.conf](#hosts-conf) and [services.conf](#services-conf) for this use case.